-IN % OF BASIC SALARY 2015 2014 2013
+IN % OF BASIC SALARY 2016 2015 2014

 Group

-Executive Committee 61-203% 55-201% 17-100%
+Executive Committee 39-148% 61-203% 55-201%

-The bonus compensation for each of the members of the Group Executive Committee, other than the CEO bonus, is approved by the Nomination and Remuneration Committee in coordination with the CEO.
-The CEO's bonus compensation is determined based on achieved targets and proposed by the Nomination and Remuneration Committee and decided by the Board of Directors once per year.
-The Nomination and Remuneration Committee as well as the Board of Directors review the compensation of the CEO, CFO, GCOO, GCCO and the GC (as of January 1, 2016 also the GRD) yearly.
-The compensation of the RCOOs is reviewed once per year by the CEO (as of January 1, 2016 all five Divisional CEOs including the GM Brazil & Bolivia).
+The bonus compensation for each of the members of the Group Executive Committee, other than the CEO bonus, is approved by the Remuneration Committee in coordination with the CEO.
+The CEO's bonus compensation is determined based on achieved targets and proposed by the Remuneration Committee and decided by the Board of Directors once per year.
+The Remuneration Committee as well as the Board of Directors review the compensation of the CEO, CFO, GCOO, GCCO, GRD and the GC yearly.
+The compensation of the Division CEOs and of the GM Brazil & Bolivia is reviewed once per year by the CEO.